k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: some forge recipes
 - Add various Drow objects to the allowed forge recipe list
 - Fix: remove unnecessary code from shadow dragon level drain attack
+- Fix: feedback when engulfed by a water elemental/sea dragon and the player is amphibious